 Skip to Content

-Winterize an Electric Pressure Washer: Complete Guide
+How to Winterize Electric Pressure Washer: Your Ultimate Guide

-To winterize an electric pressure washer use these steps:
+To winterize an electric pressure washer, use these steps:

 Getting Rid of Detergent From Your Electric Pressure Washer

-If you have been using your electric pressure washer with the detergent, you will have to make sure there is no detergent left in the detergent tank or the pressure washer system before you store the unit for a long time because overtime detergent can dry out and can clog various components of the pressure washer.
+And can clog various components of the pressure washer.
 For example, an electric pressure washer will have a detergent container, or it will have a siphon that sucks detergent in from any external jar or bottle.
-Either way, you can follow these steps to remove detergent from your electric pressure washer before long term winter storage:

-Things you will need: Warm water, A bottle or container
+Warm water, A bottle or container

-Step 1.
-Fill it with warm water: First, you will have to fill up your electric pressure washer’s detergent reservoir with warm water.
-Or if your pressure washer has a siphon function you will have to submerge the siphon hose in a container with warm water.
+First, fill your electric pressure washer’s detergent reservoir with warm water.
+Or, if your pressure washer has a siphon function, you must submerge the siphon hose in a container with warm water.

-Step 2.
-Run at low pressure: With the water supply hose connected to the inlet of the pressure washer run the pressure washer at a low-pressure setting to allow the warm water which you poured inside the detergent reservoir or from the container in which you submerged the siphon hose to wash away any residual detergent from the lines and hoses.
+With the water supply hose connected to the inlet of the pressure washer, run the pressure washer at a low-pressure setting to allow the warm water.

-Step 3.
-Run at high pressure: Once you have run the pressure washer at a low setting with warm water in the detergent tank or detergent siphon you need to run the pressure washer on high setting for a few more seconds to make sure the pump and the high-pressure line are free from any leftover detergent.
+Once you have run the pressure washer at a low setting with warm water in the detergent tank or detergent siphon, you need to run the pressure washer on a high setting for a few more seconds to make sure the pump and the high-pressure line are free from any leftover detergent.

 Remove All the Lines and Hoses from the Electric Pressure Washer Unit